jreybert/vimagit/README.md

 * Unstaged changes: this section contains all unstaged and untracked files/hunks.
 * Stash list: this section contains all stahes.

+Inline modifications:
+* It is possible to modify the content to be staged or unstaged in vimagit buffer, with some limitations:
+  * only lines starting with a + sign can be modified
+  * no line can be deleted

 ### Mapping